nextcloud/encryption-recovery-tools/README.md

 ## License

 The encryption-recovery-tools are licensed under the GNU Affero General Public License 3.0.
+This does not include third party content contained in this repository.
+The third party content is licensed under the respective license as described in the corresponding license files.
 When you contribute content to this repository you acknowledge that you provide your contributions under the GNU Affero General Public License 3.0.

 ## Origins